Ashmi11/Habit-tracker-application-using-python/Readme.md

 Overview
 The Habit Tracker application is designed to help users track their daily and weekly habits, monitor streaks, and analyze their habit completion patterns.
 The application includes a graphical user interface (GUI) built using the Tkinter library in Python.
 The core functionality is implemented in the habit_tracker.py script, and the GUI is implemented in the habit_tracker_gui.py script.
 Additionally, there are unit tests in the test_habit_tracker.py script to ensure the correct behavior of the core functionality.

 Table of Contents

-1.Dependencies
+1. Dependencies
-2.Installation
+2. Installation
-3.Usage
+3. Usage
-4.Features
+4. Features
-5.Graphical User Interface
+5. Graphical User Interface
-6.File Management
+6. File Management
-7.Testing
+7. Testing

 Dependencies

 Python Version: Python 3.3 or higher
 Tkinter: The GUI is built using the Tkinter library, which is included in standard Python installations.
 json: The application uses the JSON module for reading and writing habit data to a file.
 os: The os module is used for file-related operations.
 datetime: The datetime module is utilized for working with dates and times.
 unittest: The unittest module is used for writing and executing unit tests.

 Installation